XiaodanXing/Guide4Yanglab/Models.md

 ## Build your own model

-Although this section is named 'build your own model', but I have to admit that I never build a model from scratch.
+Although this section is named 'build your own model', but I have to admit that I never built a model from scratch.
 Hooray for torchvision and Github!!